MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Experiments

 \boldparagraph{Ablation of Different Cues.} We now investigate the effectiveness of different monocular geometric cues for the two chosen representations. \tabref{tab:ablation_cues} (a) and~\figref{fig:ablation_cues} show that, for both representations, using either one or both monocular cues significantly boosts reconstruction quality.
 We also find both cues to be complementary, with the best performance being achieved when using both.
-Similar behavior can be observed for the other two representations (\cf supplementary).
+Similar behavior can be observed for the other two representations (\cf supplementary material).
 It is worth noting that the differences between the two representations become negligible when using monocular cues, indicating that those serve as a general drop-in to improve reconstruction quality. \figureablationcues

 \replicaablation \boldparagraph{Optimization Time.} \tabref{tab:ablation_cues} (b) shows optimization time for the two scene representations with and without cues.
 We see that the Multi-Res.\ Grids converge faster than the single MLP model.
 Further, adding the monocular cues significantly speeds up the convergence process.
 After only 10K iterations, both representations perform better than the converged models without monocular cues.
 Note that the overhead required for incorporating the monocular cues into the optimization process is small and can be neglected.
+An extended version of \tabref{tab:ablation_cues} (b) can be found in the supplementary materials.